Calls

 Sreekanth NP

 Call mapping is the strategic planning of your entire sales conversation.
-Think of it like a detailed itinerary for a journey.
 Just as a trip requires planning destinations, transportation, and potential detours, your call map outlines the flow of your conversation.
-It includes key topics you want to cover, questions to ask your prospect, and even potential responses to address their concerns.
-This structured approach ensures you don’t miss crucial information or get sidetracked during the call, keeping the conversation focused and moving towards your defined objective.
+It includes key topics you want to cover, questions to ask your prospect, and potential responses to address their concerns.
+This structured approach ensures you don't miss crucial information or get sidetracked during the call, keeping the conversation focused and moving towards your defined objective.

-But don’t confuse this with “mapping call” – that refers to calls that help a sales person or a customer success person map out a prospect’s organization.
-Here’s a fun illustration what call mapping may look like for a typical discovery call:
+But don't confuse this with a "mapping call" — that refers to calls that help a salesperson or customer success manager map out a prospect's organization.
+Here's a visual illustration of what call mapping may look like for a typical discovery call:

 Call Mapping Example

-A call map is like a roadmap for your call, outlining key topics, questions, and potential responses.
-It’s flexible, allowing for adaptation based on the prospect’s needs.
-Think of it as a strategic plan with room for improvisation.
-In contrast, a sales script is a word-for-word outline of what to say.
+A call map is a roadmap for your call, outlining key topics, questions, and potential responses.
+It's flexible, allowing for adaptation based on the prospect's needs — a strategic plan with room for improvisation.
+A sales script, in contrast, is a word-for-word outline of what to say.
 It offers consistency but can sound robotic and hinder genuine connection.
-Scripts focus on features, while call maps emphasize addressing the prospect’s specific challenges and benefits.
+Scripts tend to focus on features, while call maps emphasize addressing the prospect's specific challenges and the benefits that matter most to them.

 Common Mistakes in Call Mapping